-- 3.1.
-Moderation is accountability the core of moderation is to ensure fairness, consistency and reliability in assessment.
-Robust moderation processes provide assurances to learners and staff that assessment design, implementation and judgements are systematically reviewed, and therefore provide confidence that the results achieved are valid and meaningful. - 3.2.
+- 2.1.
+Moderation is accountability moderation ensures fairness, consistency and reliability in assessment.
+Robust moderation processes provide assurance to students and staff that assessment design, implementation and judgements are systematically reviewed providing confidence that the results achieved are valid and meaningful. - 2.2.
 Moderation is continuous improvement moderation is a key component of the self-assessment framework.
-Moderation facilitates the continuous and achievable cycle of review and improvement at a programme component level.
-Moderation also facilitates the systematic check of alignment between assessments, learning outcomes and learning activities. - 3.3.
-Moderation processes should be transparent for moderation to be an enabler of accountability and continuous improvement, the process needs to be clear and well documented. - 3.4.
-Moderation is a collaboration at a rudimentary level, moderation is a peer review of staff capabilities.
+Moderation supports the cycle of continuous review and improvement of modules and assessments by providing the systematic check of alignment between assessments, learning outcomes and learning activities. - 2.3.
+Moderation is transparent for moderation to be an enabler of accountability and continuous improvement, it needs to be clear and well-documented. - 2.4.
+Moderation is a collaboration at a basic level, moderation is a peer review of staff capabilities.
 It must therefore be conducted in the spirit of collaboration and continuous improvement of capabilities in, and quality of, teaching and learning.
-Staff are expected to conduct themselves within this spirit of collaboration so that if discord does occur, it is resolved in a professional and expedient manner. - 3.5.
-Moderation should be manageable while moderation is an integral part of the teaching and learning cycle, there is no expectation that every module that is being delivered in an academic year is moderated; this would be unmanageable for larger programmes.
-There is, however, an expectation that all modules are moderated at least once, within a three-year cycle.
-There is also an expectation that each School/Centre develops an annual moderation schedule.
-The moderation process can be time-consuming, depending on the capacity and capabilities of the moderator/s.
-It is therefore essential that moderation schedules and Wintec moderators be confirmed as early as possible in order to allow planning and potential capability development.
+Staff are expected to conduct themselves within this spirit of collaboration so that if discord does occur, it is resolved in a professional and expedient manner. - 2.5.
+Moderation is manageable while moderation is an integral part of the teaching and learning cycle, it is not expected that every module will be moderated every time it is delivered; this would be unmanageable.
+However, all modules must be moderated at least once within a three-year cycle.
+Each School/Centre must develop and follow a three-year moderation schedule.
+The moderation process can be time-consuming; therefore, moderation schedules and moderators must be confirmed as early as possible to allow planning and potential capability development.